Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Background

 \subsection{Micronutrient Effects on Physiological Processes}

 Most of the physiological effects of micronutrients are related to the autonomic functions of the body.
-The literature documents the importance of micronutrients to the proper functioning of the nervous system \cite{noauthor_micronutrients_2011, georgieff_nutrition_2007, chiu_impact_2021}.
+Autonomic functioning refers to bodily functions controlled by the autonomic nervous system, which regulates involuntary processes and rhythms such as breathing, heart rate, and digestion \cite{waxenbaum_anatomy_2023}.
+The specific importance of micronutrients to the proper functioning of the nervous system has been documented by several papers \cite{georgieff_nutrition_2007, beitzke_autonomic_2002, chiu_impact_2021}.
 For example, a study of vitamin B12 deficiency compared responses to a 60-degree passive head up tilt test between a control group, a vitamin B12 deficient group, and a group with diabetes mellitus \cite{beitzke_autonomic_2002}.
 They found that the deficient group had comparable autonomic neuropathy to the diabetic group.
-Our exploration of observable impacts of deficiencies on autonomic functioning found three main affected areas relating to biofluid composition and physiological effects: cardiac functioning, sleep, and general symptoms.
+Our exploration of observable impacts of deficiencies on autonomic functioning found three main affected areas relating to biofluid composition and physiological effects: general symptoms, cardiac function, and sleep.